LuisSevillano/flightradar24-to-csv/README.md

 The default value of this tool gets the data from the `HF803` flight that flies from Yaounde (NSI) to Abidjan (ABJ)
 .
 FlightRadar24 keeps only the data for a few weeks so it is likely that when you try this script this default value does not work.

+## Terms
+Please check [Flightradar24 Terms of Service](https://www.flightradar24.com/terms-and-conditions).
+The information provided through this respository is intended strictly for educational purposes only.